 Column Title Function Legal Values Protocol Specify protocol used.
-Sim4100 sim4100_Attr_State_Name Use this parameter to extend this list of predefined attribute states.
-Define a state word such as 'Normal' and associate a value using the 'value' parameter sim4100_Attr_State_Value This parameter is the value to be associated with the 'name'.
+Sim4100 Use this parameter to extend Define a state word such as 'Normal' sim4100_Attr_State_Name this list of predefined attribute and associate a value using the states. 'value' parameter sim4100 Attr State Value This parameter is the value to May not be zero Simi 100_Atti_State_Value be associated with the 'name'.
 May not be zero